Good health, work-life balance and the technology that can help support you along the way.

 It’s important to create a good sleep environment as well, which means making sure your bedroom is dark and quiet.
 And stick to the same routine — go to bed at the same time every night.

 Your smartphone can help you set your bedtime routine.
 The iPhone has a "Bedtime" feature on the Clock app and if you find alerts and reminders helpful, then this app should work well for you.
 Some fitness trackers can also track your sleep quality, to give you insight and feedback into how to improve your sleep habits.

 If you are a fan of The Office, you’re probably familiar with the infamous “Party Planning Committee.”
 Imagine if every office committee was as adventurous as that one?
 Really though, workplace committees are a cost-effective way to increase staff engagement, foster better communication and improve overall workplace satisfaction.

 In many companies, committees are involved in important corporate strategies.
 They can deal with issues like diversity, employee benefits, environmental impact and recruitment.
 By serving on a committee, you have the opportunity to influence decisions that could impact the workplace — and it can also provide you with renewed creativity, motivation and vision that can carry over into your personal life.

 Once you're on a committee, it can be helpful to keep your tasks and to-dos in order.
-Check out Any.do as a starting point, which lets you organize all your items in one place.
+Check out Any.do as a starting point that let's you organize all your items in one place.
 Create categories based on the project (daily work tasks, committee related items and home to-dos), and then cross them off once complete with the click of a button.
 Add any.do to your smartphone or tablet, and the app will sync across all your devices.